Daksha009/AirSense-Guardian/README.md

 ## 📄 License

-This project is created for the Jaipuria Hack hackathon.
+This project is created for the Jaipuria Hack by owner of this repo - Daksha009

 ---